 Autoregulation & deloads

 You will not progress every session forever — and you should not try to.
-Use reps in reserve (how many reps you had left) to judge effort, and when your numbers stall or readiness drops two weeks running, take a deload: a lighter week that lets fatigue clear so you can push again.
-Pushing through accumulated fatigue is how progress stops; a planned step back is how it restarts.
-Recovery tracking flags when you are due.
+Use reps in reserve (how many reps you had left, ideally landing within 0–3 RIR) to judge effort, and when your numbers stall or readiness drops two weeks running, take a deload: a lighter week that lets fatigue clear so you can push again.
+The ACSM's 2026 resistance-training position stand likewise frames recovery and managed fatigue as part of any sound progression scheme, not an afterthought.
+[3]

 The catch: you have to track it

 Progressive overload is impossible if you cannot remember what you did last time.
 That is the entire reason Nishaana pre-fills your previous sets and hands you the exact number to beat — and steps the weight for you when you hit your targets.
 It turns the principle from a mental burden into something that just happens.
-Estimate where a set puts your max with the 1RM calculator.

 Keep reading